blakeyman/docs/migrations.md

         Schema::defaultStringLength(191);
     }

-Alternatively, you may enable the `innodb_large_prefix` option for your database.
+Alternatively, you may enable the `innodb_large_prefix` and set `innodb_default_row_format = dynamic` option for your database.
 Refer to your database's documentation for instructions on how to properly enable this option.

 <a name="renaming-indexes"></a>
 ### Renaming Indexes